GeoGemma/GeoGemma-APAC-2025/README.md

 ## 🙏 Acknowledgements

 - Google Earth Engine for satellite imagery and analysis capabilities
-- Google Gemini for the conversational AI component
+- Google Gemma/Gemini for the conversational AI components and GeoAI Image retrival
 - MapLibre GL JS for the mapping visualization
 - The open-source community for various libraries and tools used in this project